 This is partly a function of size – once a project is big enough to employ staff, it is probably too big for us.
 It is also a function of our philosophy.
 All the community projects we support have, as a common theme, the empowerment of ordinary non-professional people.

 - Will it find it hard to get support elsewhere?

-We try to help those projects that are too new and experimental to get support through established fund raising channels, or which (if established) are under threat due to changes in national or local policy.
+We try to help those projects that are too new to get support through established fund raising channels, or which (if established) are under threat due to changes in national or local policy.